papomail/Daily_QA_UCLH/dqa.md

 ## Labeling the acquisitions
-In order to automatically identify the DICOM files with to the corresponding DQA datasets, the scans should be labelled using this *'Coil_Name_DQA'* pattern.
+In order to automatically identify the DICOM files with the corresponding DQA datasets, the scans should be labelled using this *'Coil_Name_DQA'* pattern.
 Here are a few examples:
 - When testing the head element of a Head&Neck coil label the acquisition as:    **HN_Head_DQA...**
 - For the anterior part of a BodyMatrix coil: **BM_Anterior_DQA...**
 - For a Large FlexCoil: **Flex_L_DQA...**